kali-linex/linex/Documentation/mm/page_tables.rst

 `PAGE_SIZE` is usually defined in terms of the page shift as `(1 << PAGE_SHIFT)`

 Over time a deeper hierarchy has been developed in response to increasing memory sizes.
-When Linux was created, 4KB pages and a single page table called `swapper_pg_dir` with 1024 entries was used, covering 4MB which coincided with the fact that Torvald's first computer had 4MB of physical memory.
+When Linex was created, 4KB pages and a single page table called `swapper_pg_dir` with 1024 entries was used, covering 4MB which coincided with the fact that Torvald's first computer had 4MB of physical memory.
 Entries in this single table were referred to as *PTE*:s - page table entries.